dagger/dagger/docs/current/guides/757394-use-service-containers.md

 This example begins by creating a MariaDB service container and initializing a new MariaDB database.
 It then creates a Drupal container and installs required dependencies into it.
 Next, it adds a binding for the MariaDB service (`db`) in the Drupal container and sets a container environment variable (`SIMPLETEST_DB`) with the database DSN.
 Finally, it runs Drupal's kernel tests (which [require a database connection](https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/running-phpunit-tests#non-unit-tests)) using PHPUnit and prints the test summary to the console.

 :::tip
-Explicitly specifying the service container port with `WithExposedPort()` (Go), `withExposedPort()` (Node.js) or `with_exposed_port()` (Python) is particularly important here.
+Explicitly specifying the service container port with the `Container.withExposedPort` field (via the equivalent SDK method) is particularly important here.
 Without it, Dagger will start the service container and immediately allow access to service clients.
 With it, Dagger will wait for the service to be listening first.
 :::

 ## Conclusion